SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentAgent/GetMyPublishedAppointments.md

 so.topic: reference
 ---

+# NSAppointment[] GetMyPublishedAppointments()

 Get published appointments from the logged in user.

 **Returns:** NSAppointment[]